nav758/REACT-QUERY/README.md

   </QueryClientProvider>,
   document.getElementById('root')
 );
+Explanation:
+QueryClient is responsible for managing the cache and state for your queries.
+QueryClientProvider provides this context to the entire app, ensuring that React Query can handle queries and mutations globally.
+Output:
+This setup doesn't produce a UI change on its own, but it allows you to start using React Query in your app.
+The app is now ready to fetch and cache data.
 - Fetching Data with useQuery
+Objective:
-Objective: Learn how to fetch data using the useQuery hook.
+Learn how to fetch data using React Query's useQuery hook.

+Steps:
-Create a function to fetch data (e.g., fetching a list of users):
+Create a function to fetch data: Create an API call to fetch users from an example API (JSONPlaceholder).

 js
 Copy code
 const fetchUsers = async () => {
   const response = await fetch('https://jsonplaceholder.typicode.com/users');
-  if (!response.ok) throw new Error('Network response was not ok');
+  if (!response.ok) throw new Error('Failed to fetch users');
   return response.json();
 };
-Use useQuery to fetch the data in a component:
+Use useQuery to fetch and display the data:

 jsx
 Copy code
+import React from 'react';
 import { useQuery } from '@tanstack/react-query';

 const UsersList = () => {
   const { data, error, isLoading } = useQuery(['users'], fetchUsers);

   if (isLoading) return <div>Loading...</div>;
-  if (error) return <div>Error: {error.message}</div>;
+  if (error instanceof Error) return <div>Error: {error.message}</div>;

   return (
     <ul>